-PED 107 - Golf
+PED 107 - Golf 1 hour credit

 This course is designed to teach basic skills from tee to green.
 The basic mechanics of all golf swings are studied by audiovisual aids and on-the-course experience.
 TBA

 PED 108 - Racquetball

 This course emphases basic techniques, skills, and rules.
 Activities include participation and the study of safety factors.
 TBA